Ddjalex/Neo/replit.md

 - Password hashing with bcrypt
 - Prepared statements for SQL injection prevention
 - Session-based authentication with regeneration after login
-- Secure session cookies (httponly, secure, SameSite=Strict)
+- Secure cookie-only sessions (no session IDs in URLs)
+- HTTP-only cookies with SameSite=Lax protection
 - CSRF token protection on all admin forms
 - Input sanitization with htmlspecialchars
 - File upload validation